Authoritarianism is emerging as an attractive alternative to liberal democracy for a growing number of countries worldwide.

 Authoritarianism has been the norm in countries like Russia and China.
 However, there is a growing trend towards authoritarianism among democratically-elected governments in countries like Turkey, Hungary, and Poland.
 Here are recently published stories that relate to this trend.

-The ouster of Robert Mugabe has dominated global coverage of Africa over the past few weeks.
+The ouster of Robert Mugabe dominated global coverage of Africa at the end of 2017.

 In Western coverage of the first week after the coup in Zimbabwe, there was speculation about what China knew beforehand and whether Beijing played an active role in pushing for it.